ThedanHisway/Audace_Mobile-Automation-Framework-Module/README.md

-## Mobile Automation Framework Modul
+## Mobile Automation Framework Module

 1.Overview- A robust, fault-tolerant module developed for managing Appium connections and executing touch actions on mobile devices and the key components(Classes) are: AppiumConnectionManager, DeviceInteraction,DeviceStateTracker, Configuration Management and Error Handling and Recovery.